use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 ##### Back End

-This section presents the functional non-functional requirements of the application.
+This section presents the non-functional requirements of the application.

 The backend would be written in Rust, with a consideration of security and efficiency first.
-Leveraging Rust’s real time characteristics and strong type system.
+Leveraging Rust’s real time characteristics and strong type system for extra security.

 ##### Database Hosting and State Managment
 A Web2 Centralized Cloud solution would be leveraged to store the database state (Bucket or NoSQL hosted solutions can be utilized for that), also a Cloud instance would be used to host Rust based backend server.

-Features
-Tack deployment status - failed/succeeded
-Display statistics of the following metrics - gas consumption, run time speed, PVM VS EVM size
+##### DevOps
+Automated pipelines for system maintanance and upgradabilty, will be accomplished by installing CI/CD pipelines with Github Runner, Github Actions, Terraform, Terraform Cloud, HCL and Vercel.

+#### Technological Stack
+This scetion presents the required tech stack to develop as system according to the specs above.

+##### Frontend
+The frontend will be develop leveraging "de-facto" Web3 industry standards such as:
+1. NextJs
+2. Css
+  I. TailwindCss
+  II.
+ShadCn
+3. Eth Scaffold-2
+4. React
+5. Typescript

+##### Backend
+Backend will use Rust.
+Tools such as message broker may or may not be part of the system.
+Should be decided in the next steps of the grant.

+##### Database
+A storage solution would be selected according to the needs of the scale of the system, there are a few viable solution - Bucket or NoSQL DB's on top of cloud provider such as - AWS, GCP, Azure.

+##### DevOps
+For CI/CD pipelines Github Runner, Github Actions, Terraform, Terraform Cloud, HCL and Vercel will be leveraged.

 - Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic
 - What your project is _not_ or will _not_ provide or implement